-- Introduces new Scouts to the troop program, and shields them from harassment. - Helps new Scouts achieve first class in their first year or two. - Meets with each scout to review their advancements. - Motivates scouts to participate in the Troop. - Learns what new scouts want to do and becomes their advocate in Green Bar. - Arranges activities allowing new scouts to learn and achieve First Class advancement. - Coaches the patrol leader on his duties. - Assists the Patrol Advisor with training of the boys. - Sets a good example, and wears the Scout uniform correctly at all scout events. - Reports to the Patrol Advisor for the new patrol.
+- Introduces new Scouts to the troop program, and shields them from harassment. - Helps new Scouts achieve first class in their first year or two. - Coaches the patrol leader on his duties. - Assists the Patrol Advisor with training of the boys. - Sets a good example, and wears the Scout uniform correctly at all scout functions. - Reports to the Patrol Advisor for the new patrol.